wet-boew/wet-boew-documentation/research/2020-32-wet-boew-5-year-plan.md

 modified: {}
 ---

-This is published for reference only.
+This is a **draft** and it is published for reference only.
 Any date bellow are at medium risk to change.

-This represent the view of the administrator, Pierre Dubois as the date of the publication.
-Any date bellow might change depending on how the wet-boew project will progress and growth during the comming months and years.
+This represent the view of the project lead, Pierre Dubois as the date of the publication.
+Any date bellow might change depending on how the wet-boew project will progress and growth during the coming months and years.

-## Proposal for a WxT (WET-BOEW) defintion
+## Proposal for a WxT (WET-BOEW) definition

 Open source web framework for the publication of accessible, usable, interoperable and interactive web content by author and developer while following strict web accessibility standard (EN 301 549 (2018) including WCAG 2.1 Level AA), World Wide Web (W3C) standard, international standard (IETF, ECMA, ISO), industries best practice, expertise and usability research.